-Atlanta Contemporary Art Center (ACAC) is a non-profit, non-collecting institution dedicated to the creation, presentation, and advancement of contemporary art by emerging and established artists.
+Atlanta Contemporary Art Center (The Contemporary) is a non-profit, non-collecting institution dedicated to the creation, presentation, and advancement of contemporary art by emerging and established artists.
 ACAC creates a diverse cultural landscape for artists, arts professionals, and the art-interested public through its Exhibitions, Educational programming, and Studio Artist Program.

-Founded in 1973 as Nexus, a grassroots artist’s cooperative, ACAC has become one of the southeast’s leading contemporary art centers.
+Founded in 1973 as Nexus, a grassroots artists’ cooperative, The Contemporary has become one of the southeast’s leading contemporary art centers.
 We play a vital role in Atlanta’s cultural landscape by presenting cutting-edge contemporary art reflective of the world around us, offering diverse educational programming for people of all ages, and supporting working artists and their creative process.

-In 2010, The Community Foundation for Greater Atlanta awarded the Atlanta Contemporary Art Center a Nonprofit Toolbox Award for strategic planning.
+In 2010, The Community Foundation for Greater Atlanta awarded The Contemporary a Nonprofit Toolbox Award for strategic planning.
 The Board of Directors, staff, and a consultant from the Georgia Center for Nonprofits spent 2010 seeking out and analyzing community feedback about our institution.
-This and other data helped us create a roadmap for the next three years, and we are energized about our plans for growth and continued success.
+This and other data helped us revise our strategic plan, creating a road map for the next five years, and we are energized about our plans for growth and continued success.

 We’d like to share some of the goals of the strategic plan that increase our ability to fulfill our mission and serve you better.

-1. Broaden the visibility of ACAC via an aggressive PR/marketing campaign.
+1. Broaden the visibility of The Contemporary via an aggressive PR/marketing campaign.

 2. Develop and grow our Board of Directors and staff members.

-3. Improve the facility to better accommodate future exhibitions, programs, and events.
+3. Improve the facility to better accommodate our programs and events.
+Learn more about our 2013 Capital Campaign.

 4. Expand and diversify exhibitions and educational programming.